IBMDeveloperMEA/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/README.md

 If you click on the newly created flow asset, you see that the “phone number” column has been removed.

 Data Refinery Flows allow you to perform quick transformations of data without the need for programming.
 It is by no means a replacement for Jupyter Notebooks and the powerful capabilities of numpy and pandas, but for a quick clean-up process it comes in handy.
-For more complex transformations and computations, you should revert to using other options such as Jupyter Notebooks or SPSS Modeler flows (which will be covered in other tutorials included in this learning path).
+For more complex transformations and computations, you should revert to using other options such as Jupyter Notebooks or SPSS Modeler flows.

 Conclusion